ducknorris/env-notifier/README.md

 #### Position on screen

-The notification uses ``#env-notifer`` CSS ID.
-This can be customized, using custom CSS.
+The notification message is wrapped by ``#env-notifer`` CSS ID.
+This can be customized using custom CSS.

-To disable default CSS and use custom configure the initializer:
+To disable default CSS and use a custom one, configure the initializer:

     Rack::EnvNotifier.custom_css = true

-And define custom CSS:
+and define the custom CSS:

     #env-notifier {
       font-size: 16px;